puppetlabs/puppet-docs/source/guides/more_language.markdown

 ### Reserved words & Acceptable characters

+You can use the characters A-Z, a-z, 0-9 and underscores in variables, resources and class names.
+In Puppet releases prior to 0.24.6, you cannot start a class name with a number.

-Generally, any word that the syntax uses for special meaning is probably also a reserved word, meaning you cannot use it for variable or type names.
-Thus, words like `true`, `define`, `inherits`, and `class` are all reserved.
-If you need to use a reserved word as a value, just quote it.
+Any word that the syntax uses for special meaning is a reserved word, meaning you cannot use it for variable or type names.
+Words like `true`, `define`, `inherits`, and `class` are all reserved.
+If you ever need to use a reserved word as a value, be sure to quote it.

-You can use Aa-Zz, 0-9 and underscores in variables, resources and class names.
-It is important to note that in Puppet releases prior to 0.24.6 you cannot start a class name with a number.

 ### Comments

 Puppet supports two types of comments:

--   sh-style comments; they can either be on their own line or at the end of a line (see the Conditionals example above).
+-   Unix shell style comments; they can either be on their own line or at the end of a line.
--   multi-line comments (available from 0.24.7 onwards)
+-   multi-line C-style comments (available in Puppet 0.24.7 and later)

+Here is a shell style comment:

+    # this is a comment

 You can see an example of a multi-line comment: